27 games perfect for couples stuck inside - CNN Underscored

 Nexci Scrimish Strategy Card Game ($9.99; amazon.com)

 Another beloved card game, Scrimish is classic and fun.
 Each deck has 25 red and 25 blue cards, and you’re working as quickly as you can to reveal your partner’s crown card.
 If you can keep up and do it first, you win!
-These superfast rounds are light and enjoyable and will make you bite your tongue in envy if you can’t seem to win.
+These super-fast rounds are light and enjoyable and will make you bite your tongue in envy if you can’t seem to win.

 Off Topic Adult Party Game ($29.99; amazon.com)

 If you have a short attention span, this one’s for you.
 To begin, you draw a card and set the topic of the round.
-Then, you roll the die and it picks the letter.
-Now, you and your partner must race against one another to come up with as many words as you can that begin with the letter.
+Then you roll the die and it picks the letter.
+Now you and your partner must race against each other to come up with as many words as you can that begin with the letter.

 Uno Family Card Game ($9.99; amazon.com)

 Everyone loves a good round of Uno.
 All you have to do is match the number or color of the card on the pile with a card from your hand.
-It sounds simple enough, but if you’ve played before you know Uno can get intense.
+It sounds simple enough, but if you’ve played before, you know Uno can get intense.

 Exploding Kittens ($19.04; amazon.com)

-This game is a favorite thanks to its outlandish card design and fast-paced, hilarious gameplay.
+This game is a favorite, thanks to its outlandish card design and fast-paced, hilarious gameplay.
 All you have to do is draw cards from the deck, but if you draw an exploding kitten, you’re out.
 You’ll need to use your defuse cards to avoid the explosions, and sabotage your partner with tacocats, bear-o-dactyls and countless other ridiculous cards.

 Board games for couples